hareeshgit2024/notes-reference/kubernetes-notes/kubernetes-notes.md

 #Retrieves the YAML definition of a specific Pod.
 kubectl get pod <pod-name> -o yaml

+#Displays detailed information about the <pod-name> pod, including its IP address, node it is running on, and other extended details.
+kubectl get pod <pod-name> -o wide

 #Restarts all Pods in a deployment.
 kubectl rollout restart deployment/<deployment-name>